What we do

 Three primitives, exposed as plain HTTP:

 - Sign.
 Generate a C2PA manifest for any image, video, audio file, or document.
-Hardware-backed signing on Scale; PQ-hybrid (ES256 + ML-DSA) on every tier.
+Managed ES256 signing with an additive ML-DSA assertion (a labeled simulation on runtimes without ML-DSA support).

 - Resolve.
 Find a manifest by perceptual hash, even after re-encoding, cropping, or format conversion.
 Soft binding fills the gap when hard C2PA metadata is stripped.